tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Rating/README.md

       where you want to have this effect.

-    * Add code from file **[store page tag rating.html][5]** to Website > Website Tools > Code Injection > FOOTER.
+    * Add code from file **[store page tag rating.html][5]** to Website > Pages > Website Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][7].
 Read the code for any instructions within.

 ## How To Use